jjc12/MathFree/README.md

-I still need to add the sections "Questions & Issues", "Documentation", and "license".
+I still need to add the sections "license".

 # MathFree